nytrixis/kiva/README.md

-#  Kiva — Community-Powered Marketplace Platform
+#  Ajyaa — Community-Powered Marketplace Platform

-**Kiva** is a next-generation, role-based commerce platform that bridges sellers, customers, and influencers into a unified ecosystem.
-Built with scalability and user experience in mind, Kiva enables seamless onboarding, personalized dashboards, and media-rich product discovery powered by a modern tech stack.
+**Ajyaa** is a next-generation, role-based commerce platform that bridges sellers, customers, and influencers into a unified ecosystem.
+Built with scalability and user experience in mind, Ajyaa enables seamless onboarding, personalized dashboards, and media-rich product discovery powered by a modern tech stack.

 The project is currently in pre-launch phase with active development toward a commercial rollout.
 Partners, early adopters, and contributors are welcome to engage via the Issues tab or through direct contact.